richardbenson91477/4c/docs/4c_lang.md

 ## Overview
 **4c** is an imperitive _(as opposed to functional)_ programming language with a LISP-like syntax.
-4c is designed to facilitate compilation to native machine code, rather than interpretable byte-code.
+4c is designed to facilitate compilation to native machine code (as in the languages C/C++), rather than interpretable (or JIT-able) byte-code, symbols, and so forth.
+4c code is intended to be as easily parsed and reasoned about by a programmer as is reasonably attainable.

 **4cc** (the reference 4c compiler) compiles 4c code to GNU assembly (GAS).

 This document describes the 4c language; its syntax and standard built-in types, functions, constants, etc.

 ### Rationale
-Languages that intend to improve on C while filling the same niche are _so_ hot right now.

-I believe this is a good thing.
-Let's add another.
+The hydra known as "Modern C++" has great value in terms of performance and capabilities - at a usability cost that many people would like to avoid paying.
+Simpler to use languages like Python already exist - with an obvious performance cost.
+Many "C performance with modern features" languages have come forth to try and remedy the situation.
+Perhaps one will dethrone C++ - or perhaps none will.
+Nevertheless, they have their own inherent value to those who enjoy using them.
+I do not _expect_ 4c to become popular - nor do I plan to force the issue.
+4c is simply my personal attempt to avoid using "Modern C++" - if others find it useful, that's great.

 ### Potential benefits
   * Variable and function names specify their own types.